Programming-Project-2021-22/programming-project-2021-22.github.io/contents/8-arrays/2-multidimensional.md

 A **multidimensional array** can be simply defined as an array of arrays.

-We declare a **multidimensional array** by using two or more square brackets:
+We declare a such an array by using two or more square brackets:

 ```java
 String[][] names;